beliefs

 design should delight

 Design has the power to both enrich our lives and our bottom lines.
-And we do so by ensuring delightful experiences with a brand at every juncture.
-Digging deep, asking tough questions, experimenting and obsessing are only some of the tools we “designers that delight” use to craft seamless and beautiful experiences on the web, in products, in print and in person.
+And we do so by ensuring delightful experiences at every juncture.
+Digging deep, asking tough questions, experimenting and obsessing are only some of the tools we “designers that delight” use to craft as seamless and beautiful digital products.

-the design process is non-linear — and, at times, unpredictable
+the design process is non-linear — and, at times, unpredictable. but we often find something unexpected.

 / interjection / scandinavian